manimejia/manimejia.github.io/projects/BFAS/Best-Friends-Media-Center.md

   caption: Image 2 of 2 showing architectural diagram of controller and view classes for BFAS Media Center

 tasks:
-- Collected the technical and ux requirements from stakeholders to build an interactive video player and media gallery.
+- Collected the technical and UX requirements from stakeholders to build an interactive video player and media gallery.
 - Documented and diagramed a Flash and AS3 based architecture that would meet the given requirements.
 - Collaborated with product owners to design the user experience.
 - Created a series of increasing fidelity mockups and wireframes to illustrate the UX design.

 ---

 After many years as a freelance website and multimedia developer, Best Friends asked me back as a "flash expert" to collaborate on the development of a new video publishing  web application.
 You tube had just hit the scene hard, and they wanted to have the next best thing in the animal care community.
-They had decided to build this application using Adobe Flash, and brought me in as a UX Architect and Actionscript Consultant.
+They had decided to build this application using Adobe Flash, and brought me in as a UX Architect and ActionScript Consultant.
 Over the course of a few months, we nailed down the requirements, drew up wireframes of multiple fidelity, diagramed the class architecture, and roughed out a proof-of-concept in AS3.

-The [current BFAS video gallery](http://bestfriends.org/News-And-Features/Videos/) is built on good ol' fashioned HTML, and does not use the Flash architecture we had developed.